fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ## This all-in-one solution is designed to be ran by anyone.
 - Everything within the script is limited to your access within the Power BI environment.
 - All computer requirements are at the user level and do not require admin privileges.
-- There are no pre-reqs.
-It is as simple as downloading the contents of this repo into C:\Power BI Backups and running the PS script
+- There are ZERO pre-reqs.
+It's as simple as downloading this repo into C:\Power BI Backups and opening Powershell and running the script

 # Power BI Governance & Impact Analysis Solution